yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ```

 1. `provisioner`: The name of the driver.
 If supplied the driver container and sidecar container are expected to be deployed.
 If omitted the `secretRef` is required for static provisioning.
-1. `protocol`: protocol the associated object store supports (e.g. swift, s3, gcs, etc.). *Only* serves a descriptive purpose and is not verified.
+1. `protocol`: protocols the associated object store supports (e.g. swift, s3, gcs, etc.).
+Used in Bucket to BucketClass matching ops.
 1. `accessMode`: (Optional) Declares the level of access given to credentials provisioned through this class.
 If empty, defaults to `rw`.
 1. `releasePolicy`: Prescribes outcome of a Delete events. **Note:** In Brownfield and Static cases, *Retain* is mandated.
     - `Delete`:  the bucket and its contents are destroyed